 ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
 To see other pages, use the menu on the side of your screen.

-Doctors use many tests to diagnose cancer and find out if it has spread to other parts of the body beyond the breast.
+Doctors use many tests to diagnose cancer and find out if the cancer has spread or metastasized to other parts of the body beyond the breast and the lymph nodes under the arm.
 Some tests may also help the doctor decide which treatments may be the most effective.
-For most types of cancer, a biopsy (the removal of a small amount of tissue for examination under a microscope) is the only way to make a definitive diagnosis of cancer.
+For most types of cancer, a biopsy is the only way to make a definitive diagnosis of cancer.
+A biopsy is the removal of a small amount of tissue for examination under a microscope.
+See below for more information about the types of biopsies that can be performed.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
-Imaging tests may be used to find out whether the cancer has metastasized.
+Imaging tests may be used to find out whether the cancer has spread.
+This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition

 - Type of cancer suspected